 Who is at fault in a hit and run accident?

-If another driver collided with your car on the road or caused damage to your property without leaving behind their information, you might assume they will always be entirely at fault.
-Although any driver who flees the scene is liable to be charged with a hit and run violation if caught, determining who is held responsible for damages in these events is sometimes less clear-cut.
+You might assume they will always be at fault if another driver collides with your car without leaving their information behind.
+Although any driver who flees the scene is liable to be charged with a hit-and-run violation if caught, determining who is held responsible for damages in these events is sometimes less clear-cut.
 For example, if another car crashes into you on the highway, forces your car to swerve into a third vehicle, and then drives off, you may still be found partially at fault.
-Even though the first driver caused the initial accident and fled, insurance companies can still hold you responsible for failing to maintain control of your vehicle in the resulting collision.
+Even though the first driver caused the initial accident and fled, insurance companies can still hold you responsible for failing to maintain control of your vehicle in the collision.

 Who pays for injuries and property damage caused by a hit and run?

 Auto insurance policies that offer personal injury coverage, collision coverage, or uninsured motorist coverage may compensate you for injuries or property damage left behind by a hit and run driver.
-However, not all policies offer this kind of coverage, so it’s important to check before filing any claims with your provider.
-Even when insurance companies do agree to cover certain damages, you may still have to pay your deductible or get stuck with higher monthly premiums as a result.
-In these cases, paying out of pocket can actually be less expensive for you in the long run.
+However, not all policies offer this kind of coverage.
+So it’s important to check before filing any claims with your provider.
+Even when insurance companies agree to cover certain damages, you may still have to pay your deductible or get stuck with higher monthly premiums.
+In these cases, paying out of pocket can be less expensive in the long run.

 How much time do I have to file a hit and run lawsuit?

 If you try filing a lawsuit after the time limit provided by a statute of limitations has expired, you’re unlikely to have luck with your case.
-The party you’re attempting to sue can request for the case to be dismissed since your legal deadline has passed.
-This is why it’s so important to know your state’s time limit and act accordingly.
+The party you’re attempting to sue can request that the case be dismissed since your legal deadline has passed.
+This is why knowing your state’s time limit and acting accordingly is important.

 If I’ve been involved in a hit and run accident, should I contact a lawyer?